Five Tips to Cut Onions Without Tears

 2. Keep the exposed cuts away from you.
 As soon as you cut an onion in half, turn both halves down on your cutting board.
 Leave the side you aren’t currently chopping unpeeled.
 Once you’ve finished with one half, move the diced onion into a prep bowl, and set it on the opposite side of the kitchen, before proceeding with the rest of the onion.

 3. Cut the onion properly.
 Chefs have an efficient way of dicing onions which conveniently keeps the most of the exposed cuts against the board.
-This Chow video will walk you through the process.
+This video will walk you through the knife skills for this chopping process.

 4. Chill the onions.
 With a cold onion, less propanethial S-oxide will evaporate.
 You’ll still get some irritants, but this will help.
 Remember – refrigerate, don’t freeze.
 Frozen raw onions are often mushy when they thaw.